MichaelCurrin/docsify-js-tutorial/docs/README.md

 I don't think it'll includes a sitemap file.

 ### Why not use a static site generator?

 _Docsify_ is a SPA, not a static-site generator.
+Though this should hopefully change when Docsify version 5 comes out.

 _Jekyll_ and _Hugo_ are excellent options for static site generators.
 They can use themes suited to documentation and they can build off of a _docs_ directory.
 If you want to read more about those, see my [resources](https://github.com/MichaelCurrin/static-sites-generator-resources) project.